bnhovde/ES2015-talk/README.md

 The biggest part of the talk will be going through ES6 and the new features.

-Before I go through the features I'll show you a JavaScript library I've written without ES6, and as I tick off the features I'll implement these into the ES5 library to demonstrate use cases.
+Then after the break I'll show you a JavaScript library I've written without ES6, and then I'll implement ES6 to demonstrate use cases.

-Then after the break I'll go through some upcoming features.
+Finally I'll go through some upcoming features.

-> [list of features - show order]
+> [Slide: list of features - show order]

 Like I said, I was worried about how to keep you focused through all of this material?
 I mean, I think it's pretty riveting stuff, but I would probably be drifting off too after 20 minutes of theory, so I've tried to spice it up a little..